Phantom of the Paradise: Production

-The root for making the film was a recollection that De Palma had hearing a Beatles song in an elevator played as "muzak" to go along with experiences trying to pitch material to indifferent executives and an idea from his friends (Mark Stone and John Weiser) about a "Phantom of the Fillmore".
+The root for making the film was a recollection that Brian De Palma had hearing a Beatles song in an elevator played as "muzak" to go along with experiences trying to pitch material to indifferent executives and an idea from his friends Mark Stone and John Weiser about a Phantom of the Fillmore.
 The script was written in tandem with Sisters (1972), although that film was done first because of its perceived commercial viability.
 Difficulty came with trying to get financing before real estate developer named Gustave Berne provided a majority of the funding; during the trips around studios trying to get funding, De Palma was introduced to Paul Williams, who had a handful of small roles on film but was mostly known for songwriting.
-While De Palma felt Williams was suited to play the character of Winslow, Williams felt he wasn't scary enough for the role and suggested playing Swan (once named Spectre in the script as a play on the famed producer Phil Spector) instead.
+While De Palma felt Williams was suited to play the character of Winslow Leach, Williams felt he wasn't scary enough for the role and suggested playing Swan, once named Spectre in the script as a play on the famed producer Phil Spector, instead.

-The record press in which William Finley's character was disfigured was a real injection-molding press at Pressman Toys.
-He was worried about whether the machine would be safe, and the crew assured that it was.
+The record press in which William Finley's character Winslow was disfigured was a real injection-molding press at Pressman Toys.
+Finley was worried about whether the machine would be safe, and the crew assured that it was.
 The press was fitted with foam pads (which resemble the casting molds in the press), and there were chocks put in the center to stop it from closing completely.
-Unfortunately, the machine was powerful enough to crush the chocks and it gradually kept closing.
+However, the machine was powerful enough to crush the chocks and it gradually kept closing.
 Finley was pulled out in time to avoid injury.
+Contrary to urban legends that Finley's reaction was genuine fear, the scene was filmed MOS (without sound) due to the noise of the hydraulic press; the scream heard in the film was dubbed in post-production.

 The electronic room in which Winslow composes his cantata, and where Swan restores his voice, is in fact the real-life recording studio The Record Plant.
 The walls covered with knobs are in reality an oversize custom-built electronic synthesizer dubbed TONTO.
 The City Center concert hall in New York City provided the exterior for The Paradise; interior concert scenes were filmed at the Majestic Theater in Dallas, Texas.
 The extras in the audience had responded to an open call for locals interested in being in the film.

 Sissy Spacek was the film's set dresser, assisting Jack Fisk, the film's production designer, whom she later married.
 She later starred in De Palma's Carrie in 1976.
 The film was financed independently.
-Producer Pressman then screened the movie to studios and sold it to 20th Century Fox for $2 million plus a percentage.

-As originally filmed, the name of Swan's media conglomerate "Swan Song Enterprises" had to be deleted from the film prior to release due to the existence of Led Zeppelin's label Swan Song Records.
-Although most references were removed, "Swan Song" remains visible in several scenes.
+Producer Edward R. Pressman then screened the movie to studios and sold it to 20th Century Fox for $2 million plus a percentage.
+As originally filmed, the name of Swan's media conglomerate Swan Song Enterprises had to be deleted from the film prior to release due to the existence of Led Zeppelin's label Swan Song Records.
+Although most references were removed, Swan Song remains visible in several scenes.